 We also ask that each parent provide a box of tissues at the beginning of the first term.

 Birthdays

 These are important and recognised occasions in the Nursery.
-We celebrate birthdays by singing a birthday song.
+We celebrate birthdays by singing a birthday song, and blowing out candles on a cake.
 Some parents also like to send in biscuits/sweets to share with the children.